haptork/easyLambda/_posts/2016-10-02-easy-unary-predicates.md

 virtual functions.

-We skipped over a couple of small details like overloading the logical operators for ltype and rtype separately, object generators, adding column selection to logical operators etc. These details can be found in the code [here](https://github.com/haptork/easyLambda/blob/master/include/ezl/algorithms/predicates.hpp) and examples can be found
+We skipped over a couple of small details like overloading the logical operators for ltype and rtype separately, object generators, adding element selection to logical operators etc. These details can be found in the code [here](https://github.com/haptork/easyLambda/blob/master/include/ezl/algorithms/predicates.hpp) and examples can be found